 We will use the Moodle platform to engage in online discussion and to submit assignments.
-You will find there the most up-to-date schedule of content, course resources and supplementary readings, and reminders and announcements.
+You will find the most up-to-date schedule of content, course resources, and supplementary readings, and reminders and announcements.
+If there is material or resources that you would find helpful, please connect with your co-op faculty advisor.

 Please visit the course Moodle site regularly.